This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 - With gynecological symptoms

-- Applying an artificial neural network in the cervical pathology unit based on a population-based cervical cancer screening program, we can identify relevant variables for classifying the participating women who are already in the unit.
+- Applying an artificial neural network in the cervical pathology unit based on a population-based cervical cancer screening program, we can identify relevant variables for classifying the participating women already in the unit.

 - In our study, the neural network model applied is the Multilayer Perceptron, as it is the one that best suits our prognostic needs.
 This type of neural network is widely used in the medical field.